runZero 201 training

 1. You can create SSO group mappings into runZero to set permissions.

-2. These settings will not be applied until after the next logout, and you can force logouts through the console.
+2. These settings will not be applied until after the next sign-out, and you can force sign-outs through the console.

 3. If multiple SSO group mappings match, the highest privilege mapping will take precedence.